Celebrate 710 with us this Friday from 4–7 PM! | Big Belly BBQ at Glendale | Maiz Gorditas and Tacos at Rino |

 • Adults over the age of 21 are free to share their cannabis with other people of age up to one ounce.
 This law also applies to growing your own cannabis plants at home.

-• Colorado visitors can buy and use recreational marijuana just as any Colorado native.
+• Colorado visitors can buy and use recreational marijuana just like any Colorado native.
 What’s important to note is that you cannot carry it along when leaving the state.
 The Denver airport bans possession.

-• Like alcohol, the use of marijuana can impair your judgement while operating a motor vehicle.
+• Like alcohol, the use of marijuana can impair your judgment while operating a motor vehicle.
 If you are pulled over for suspicion of impairment, you can be prosecuted for a DUI if you test for 5 nanograms of delta-9 tetrahydrocannabinol (THC) per milliliter of whole blood or more.
 It is important to note that marijuana consumption reacts differently with each individual based on how it metabolizes in their body.
 New users should give the body several hours to process the THC before deciding to drive.
 To be safe, ask a friend for a ride home or call an Uber to get you to your desired location.

 • If you own a private residence, you may grow your own marijuana plants.
 As a Colorado resident, you’re able to grow up to 6 plants total.
 Only 3 out of six plants can be in the flowering stage of growth.
 Also, be sure to check your local municipality laws to see if they enforce stricter laws for that area.